-You could substitute either heavy cream or even half and half for the heavy whipping cream.
+You could substitute heavy cream, half and half, or even coconut cream for the heavy whipping cream.
 I prefer heavy whipping cream because it has a full body texture with a higher amount of fat.

 The type of sugar-free sweetener you use is completely up to you.
 I used a powdered sweetener and discovered that it really dissolves well.